 For instance, if you are following a business professional dress code, you might suit up, wear a tie, and head out for the meeting.
 But with business casual, you could wear slacks and a simple shirt, ditch the jacket or tie, and it will still be appropriate for an office environment.

-There are times when you are about to attend a business interview but don't know the dress code the company follows.
+There are times when you are about to attend a business interview but don't know the company's dress code.
 In such scenarios, business casual is the perfect option.
 If you can't seem to decide what to wear, you can opt for business clothes subscription services.

 Business casual is less formal compared to the traditional dress code.
 Employees prefer it because it exudes professionalism while being highly comfortable.
 Nowadays there are several subscription services that provide professional clothing boxes.

-Business casual dress code is often common in workplaces that have a lot of customers or clients visiting the office premises.
-For example, financial institutions or public dealing offices.
+Business casual dress code, as well as business casual shoes, are often standard in workplaces that have a lot of customers or clients visiting the office premises—for example, financial institutions or public dealing offices.

 If you are considering a business casual look, here are a few things to keep in mind before you make a the final choice:-